EgorBron/BlenderPresence/README.md

-# BlenderPresence - a fork of JabkaPresence for adding Rich Presence to Blender
+# BlenderPresence - library for adding Rich Presence to Blender
 ### Blender 3.0 presence with customizable info

 ## How to use: